secretstartups/handbook/people-group/learning-and-development/linkedin-learning/index/html.md

 All GitLab Learn users will be able to access free content on LinkedIn Learning.

 If you have activated a LinkedIn Learning license, you will also be able to access the paid content on LinkedIn Learning.
-You can do this by going to GitLab Learn.
+You can find LinkedIn Learning courses by going to GitLab Learn and utilizing the search bar at the top to search for a topic or skill.

 ## Coordination with EdCast